0atman/noboilerplate/scripts/Stop Writing Rust.md

 notes:

-Rust's rich type system has lifetime annotations.
+Rust's rich algebraic type system has lifetime annotations.
-This was designed so that memory to be cleaned up when a variable falls out of scope.
+This was designed so that memory can be cleaned up when a variable falls out of scope.
 BUT IT ALSO GIVES YOU SUPERPOWERS

 Superpowers I will have to explain in detail in a dedicated video.

-The short version is that if your type system has lifetime annotations, you can describe not just what your data is, but when.
+The short version is that if your type system has lifetime annotations, you can describe not just what your data is, but WHEN.

 Lets see an example of compiler feedback.